ddev/ddev/docs/users/docker_installation.md

 ### Linux Post-installation steps (required)

 See [Docker's post-installation steps](https://docs.docker.com/install/linux/linux-postinstall/).
-You need to add your linux user to the "docker" group. and normally set up docker to start on boot.  __Please do not ever use sudo to run `ddev start`, it will break things.__
+You need to add your linux user to the "docker" group and normally set up docker to start on boot.  __Please do not ever use sudo to run `ddev start`, it will break things.__

 <a name="troubleshooting"></a>